-Operating under the license held by Borgata, the partypoker NJ network brought in $781,912 in September, according to figures released by the New Jersey Division of Gaming Enforcement, enough to just barley surpass PokerStars NJ which generated $767,272.
+Operating under the license held by Borgata, the partypoker NJ network brought in $781,912 in September, according to figures released by the New Jersey Division of Gaming Enforcement, enough to just barley surpass the first PokerStars US room which generated $767,272.

 Though partypoker did bring in more revenue than PokerStars in March 2016 – PokerStars entered the New Jersey market mid-month with its soft launch and was only open to all players around the clock for the last 10 days of the month – prorated figures would put PokerStars at the top of the market that month.